vedantk/intro-to-asm/README.md

 $ clang -o part1-from-asm part1.s

 The "part1-from-asm" binary should work exactly the same as the "part1" binary.
-Make sure that it does!
+Make sure that it does by running it on some test inputs!

 ### Exercises